vespa-mrs/vespa.io/docs/installing/upgrade.md

 sort: 2
 ---

+# Upgrading Vespa

-# Overview
+## Overview

 **_Note.
 As of Vespa version 1.0.0, Vespa is running under Python 3.
-If you have a Vespa version less than 1.0.0, that is running under Python 2.7 and can not be upgraded.
+If you have a Vespa version less than 1.0.0 it is running under Python 2.7 and can not be upgraded.
 You should use the 'New Installation' instructions._**

 The instructions below assume that you already have Vespa installed and that it is version 1.0.0 or higher.

 ## Upgrade Vespa

-Run a command shell in the conda environment in which Vespa is installed.
+Start a command shell in the conda environment in which Vespa is installed.

 Run this command: